National Leadership Program, Spring 2019

 Ruda joined RespectAbility in the hopes to learn more about disability-specific policy and programming with the goal of applying it to international development programs.
 Outside of work, Ruda enjoys listening to music and Podcasts such as ‘No Such Thing as a Fish’ and ‘Serial,’ watching cooking shows, particularly ‘The Great British Bake Off’ and ‘It’s Alive!’ and exploring the many free museums in Washington, D.C.

-Rudy wrote one piece during the Spring 2019 Fellowship.
+Rudy wrote one piece during the Spring 2019 Apprenticeship.
 Check it out on our website:

 JOIN OUR TEAM!

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 ALL APPRENTICESHIP OPPORTUNITIES

 - PUBLIC POLICY/EMPLOYMENT